 A student who anticipates not meeting these requirements (up to the final evaluation of the exam) may seek an extension to the deadline to complete the comprehensive exam.
 The student is required to submit a petition providing evidence of extenuating circumstances to the student’s Associate Dean, Graduate Studies.

 Valid extenuating circumstances are normally limited to issues related to the student’s (or student’s immediate family’s) health or documented incidents involving graduate student supervision that can be demonstrated to have delayed the student’s progress.
 The conduct of research or other projects is not considered a valid extenuating circumstance to delay beyond the normal comprehensive examination completion deadline.
 Guidance on seeking accommodation due to health reasons shall be managed by the University’s AccessAbility Services office.

-If the petition is granted, the Associate Dean, Graduate Studies shall coordinate with the student’s Graduate Officer to establish a new deadline by which the comprehensive exam shall be completed.
+If the petition is granted, the Associate Dean, Graduate Studies shall coordinate with the student’s Associate Chair for Graduate Studies to establish a new deadline by which the comprehensive exam shall be completed.
 This deadline shall be communicated to the student in the notice of decision on the petition.